blaenk/blaenk.github.io/provider/drafts/algorithms-refresher.markdown

 </div>

-This is the first algorithm that is linearithmic in complexity.
+This is a **stable** algorithm and the first algorithm that is linearithmic in complexity.
 The general idea is that the sequence is split into many pieces and then they're all merged back together.
 The sorting occurs during the merging phase.
 The merging algorithm works such that the resultant merged piece is sorted.

 The main drawback is that it has $O(n)$ space complexity because an auxiliary sequence has to be created to facilitate the merging process.